A movie review by: Lee Sonogan

 The film had a 14-year path from idea to production, according to an article in Variety.
 According to director Mel Gibson, Desmond T. Doss’s son Desmond Jr. attended the screening and was moved tears by Andrew Garfield’s accurate portrayal of his dad.
 The film received a standing ovation lasting nine minutes and 48 seconds at the Venice Film Festival in September 2016.
 Mel Gibson timed it himself.

-The first film directed by Mel Gibson in a decade, since Apocalypto made in 2006.
+The first film was directed by Mel Gibson in a decade since Apocalypto was made in 2006.
 The battle scenes took nineteen days to shoot.
 Then the whole film was shot in 59 days.
 One aspect that appealed to Mel Gibson in making this movie was that it contained a “real” superhero without spandex.

 Hugo Weaving, Sam Worthington and Vince Vaughn all make interesting cameos in this film.
 War is brutal is clearly shown in this film.
-The story create even more interest with the main character refusing to kill but all intention to help.
-The war scenes start about in hour in and does not disappoint.
-Gory and bloody, its scenes are as intense as the other good war movie that I like called Saving private Ryan.
+The story creates even more interest with the main character refusing to kill but all intended to help.
+The war scenes start about an hour in and do not disappoint.
+Gory and bloody, its scenes are as intense as the other good war movie that I like called Saving Private Ryan.
 The ending leaves the main character respected by everyone else and a victory for the obvious army forces.
-I recommend this movie to people who enjoy war/action films and if you like the concept of the move.
+I recommend this movie to people who enjoy war/action films and if you like the concept of the movie.